NeoLorenzo/Realistic-Modular-Pygame-World-Generator/README.md

 ## Roadmap & Future Features

 *   **Baked World Viewer Mode:** The logical counterpart to the baker.
 A new application mode to load and explore a pre-baked world at maximum performance and detail.
-*   **Biome Generation:** A system to classify areas based on their final elevation, temperature, and humidity into distinct biomes (e.g., Tundra, Desert, Rainforest).
+*   **Advanced Biome Detailing:** A system to classify areas into more specific biomes (e.g., Tundra, Desert, Rainforest) and potentially spawn representative flora or features.
-*   **Prevailing Winds & Rain Shadows:** A model for global wind patterns that would cause the windward side of mountain ranges to be wet and the leeward side to be arid deserts.
 *   **Hydraulic Erosion & River Networks:** An algorithm to simulate water flow, carving rivers from mountains to the sea.

 ## Architectural Principles